Hybrid weddings to stick around post-pandemic, experts predict

 “Tuning in virtually has allowed people to be more accessible to participate in a virtual toast or wedding ceremony regardless of what hurdles life throws their way,” said Mrs. Richardson.
 “Almost anyone can set aside one hour to tune in to be a part of the moment.”

 Some wedding guests might be too old or ill to travel, while others could have special circumstances such as scheduling conflicts that prevent them from attending in person.
-Couples might also want to include guests from other countries who might not be able legally to make the trip.
+Couples might also want to include guests from other countries who might not be able to make the trip.
 And then, there is also the appeal of couples not having to dip as deep into their pockets for their wedding.

 “Of course, for some, hybrid weddings can help reduce the guest count, which can result in some financial cost savings.
 But we have also seen many clients use this to their advantage to help elevate other areas of their reception or honeymoon experience,” said Mrs. Richardson.